DeeJayTC/adaptivecards-vue/README.md

-# A vue.js compontent to render Adaptive Cards easily
+# A vue.js component to render Adaptive Cards easily

 Using the component allows you to easily render https://adaptivecards.io/ in your vue.js application.
 For more information about Adaptive Cards read this: https://docs.microsoft.com/en-us/adaptive-cards